 Alice Bradley (fiddle) is a 5th grader from Bethesda, Maryland.
 She began studying violin with Mitch Fanning at age 5 and is now learning Sligo-style Irish fiddle with Brian Conway.
 She has participated in MAD Week, Scoil Éigse, and the Sligo Creek Hedge School.
 She is honored to be a member of the Bog Band and is grateful for the friendship, camaraderie, and mentorship of her fellow Bogs.
 Alice won 1st place in U12 fiddle at the 2018 Mid-Atlantic Fleadh, qualifying her to compete at the Fleadh Cheoil na hÉireann in Drogheda, Co.
 Louth.
-When she isn’t fiddling, Alice is dancing with the Culkin School of Traditional Irish Dance.
+When she isn’t fiddling, Alice is dancing at the District Irish Dance Academy.
 And when she isn’t playing, listening to or dancing to Trad Irish, Alice enjoys Harry Potter, riding her bike, board games, and playing with friends.

 Andrew Caden (fiddle) is a junior at Walt Whitman High School in Bethesda, MD.
 He is the 2017 All-Ireland fiddle champion (15-18) and a second place medalist in the slow air competition (15-18) at the Fleadh Cheoil in Ennis, Co.
 Clare, and also second place medalist in the 2017 Junior Fiddler of Dooney Contest in Sligo, Ireland.
 Andrew studies with the acclaimed Sligo-style fiddler Brian Conway from New York.
 Andrew has also worked with Mitch Fanning, the director of the Bog Band and coordinator of the MAD Week Irish arts summer program in Maryland.
 In 2014, Andrew received the Frankie Kennedy Memorial Scholarship awarded to traditional Irish musicians by the Greater Washington Ceili Club and serves as the Youth Officer for the O'Neill-Malcom Comhaltas Ceoltoiri Branch in the Washington DC area.
 Andrew is a regular player at traditional Irish music sessions and festivals throughout the area, and has performed at the Kennedy Center, the Irish Embassy, and for visiting political dignitaries, including Ireland's Prime Minister (Enda Kenny) in 2017.
 Andrew is predominantly influenced by many of the great Sligo-style fiddle players, most notably Brian Conway, Andy McGann, and Micheal Coleman.
 When Andrew isn't fiddling, he enjoys playing ice hockey and is a sports car enthusiast.